jayesh68/POINT-AND-RIGID-ROBOT-A-STAR/README.md

-# Path Planning for a Point Robot using A*
+# Path Planning for a Point and Rigid Robot using A*

 ## Steps to run the program
 1. Download python script into a given path/folder.